Resource Grid

 - Returns:

-A tuple of three 1-D numpy arrays specifying a list of locations in the resource grid.
+A tuple of three 1-D NumPy arrays specifying a list of locations in the resource grid.
 This value can be used directly to access REs at the specified locations.
 (See the above example)

 - Return type: